balabhaskar27/maza/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `mazacoind` for your own use.
+You can ignore this section if you are building `mazad` for your own use.

-mazacoind/mazacoin-cli binaries are not included in the Mazacoin-Qt.app bundle.
+mazad/maza-cli binaries are not included in the Maza-Qt.app bundle.

-If you are building `mazacoind` or `Mazacoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `mazad` or `Maza-Qt` for others, your build machine should be set up as follows for maximum compatibility:

         make install